loganthegoodsready/week2ResearchRepoDemo/reflections/reflectiveJournal.md

 **

 ## week 5
 Agile.
-We need to experience it in order to learn what it is.
-Let's see how this goes.
+We aregoing to experience it in order to learn what it is.

 Reflective Questions: What is an MVP?
+MVP stands for minimum viable product.
+It's an approach for testing and getting feedback on your product and its features.
+It doesn't have to be the product itself, it could even be a crowd funding campaign to showcase your product to gain maximum feedback with minimal time and expenses.
 Reflect on the exercise of building he tower and how it relates to Agile.